blueripple/blueripple-research/br-2021-VA/posts/VA1/inputs/post_intro.md

 a turnout source to make sure the results are similar.

-Our model combines those data sets at the congressional district level, jointly estimates, via multi-level regression[REF], turnout probabilities using counts from the CPSVRS and D preference from the CES.
-We then post-stratify[REF] the estimates across the demographic data we built for each VA lower house district.
+Our model combines those data sets at the congressional district level, jointly estimates, via multi-level regression, turnout probabilities using counts from the CPSVRS and D preference from the CES.
+We then post-stratify the estimates across the demographic data we built for each VA lower house district.
 The result is a prediction for the expected D vote share in each district.
+More detail about the model and data-sources can be found [here][model_description].

 Cutting to the chase: in the chart below we plot the model estimate (using 2018 data) vs. the results of the 2019 election.
 In blue,